peterhry/peterhrynkow.com/resume.md

 - Career development and planning
 - Recruiting, phone screens, and interviews
 - Liaising with the product owner, UX director, and QA lead to ensure alignment on features being delivered each sprint
-- Scoping technical work and developing POCs
-- Overseeing development work
+- Scoping and overseeing all development work

 ## Technology experience